openbci-archive/_DEPRECATED_OpenBCI-V2hardware/Processing_GUI/readme.txt

 Updates
 --------

+2014-04-03 OpenBCI_GUI:
+		: Added controls for lead_off detection (ie, impedance checking) : Added controls for filtering and smoothing and vertical scale factor.
+Added buttons to control all of these settings.
+		: Added control to toggle bias to a fixed voltage from the normal "auto" generation of the bias based on the common-mode of the active electrodes
+		: Added loading of electrode locations from a text file : Added fancier "contour" plotting of EEG voltages on the head plot.
+		: Added playback of pre-recorded data from a text file along with a couple of example recorded data files.

 2014-02-02 OpenBCI_GUI and OpenBCI_GUI_Simpler:
 		: More refinements in handling of incoming serial binary data.
                   Most stable at 115200 bps